Japan to study whether to revise law to force investigative car recalls

-TOKYO, Dec 9 (Reuters) - Japan’s transport ministry will see whether it should change the law to be able to force an “investigative” recall of cars after gauging the series of recalls being filed for air bag inflators made by Takata Corp , the minister said on Tuesday.
+TOKYO (Reuters) - Japan’s transport ministry will see whether it should change the law to be able to force an “investigative” recall of cars after gauging the series of recalls being filed for air bag inflators made by Takata Corp 7312.T, the minister said on Tuesday.

 The U.S. National Highway Traffic Safety Administration last month ordered Takata to expand an investigative recall that has been limited to some hot and humid regions to the rest of the nation.
 The Japanese supplier has rejected the order on the grounds that it has not yet identified the cause of the inflators’ deploying too forcefully, shooting metal shards inside the car.